giorgiovilardo/RpgKataInFSharp/README.md

 * Generalized the function to interact with health
 * Organized better the `match` statements
 * Removed the `Option` on the Faction, now it's just `string list`
+* Experimented with left-side deconstruction (looks maybe not good with nested records)

+### Things to focus on?

+* More strict domain modeling
+* Better functional patterns
+* Better project structure